Skip to content

 3. Click Check for Update.

-4. If an update is available, a status message appears telling you the available version and directing you to download the installer from flexradio.com.
+4. If an update is available, a status message tells you the available version and directs you to download the installer from flexradio.com.

 5. If firmware is current, a green status message confirms the installed version.